 Business credit is an essential measure of how creditworthy your business in the minds of banks is, finance companies, suppliers, customers and partners.
 So having a good business credit score can help your business get approved for that new loan, open (or expand) trade lines of credit with your suppliers/vendors or even to finally sign up that big customer you have been working with for the last several months.
 But the business credit industry can appear to be relatively unregulated and business owners often don’t have the in-depth knowledge of how to obtain or improve their business credit scores.

 Who uses business credit?

-Opposing rules apply for business lending and business credit information.
+Many owners do not realize that anyone can review their business credit at any time.
+It could be a potential client, lender, vendor, or a competitor.
+There are different privacy or disclosure rules that apply to business lending and business credit information.
 When applying for a business loan a bank doesn’t need to divulge if it used a copy of your business credit reports, scores, and indexes to make a decision.
-If businesses actually knew how easily accessible a copy of their business credit was and how limited and poorly the scores might reflect on them, they would be running to get a copy of their Dun & Bradstreet, Experian, and Equifax reports.
+If businesses actually knew how easily accessible a copy of their business credit was and how limited or poorly the scores might reflect on them, they would be running to get a copy of their business credit reports.

 What is included in a business credit report?

 Business credit reports may contain general company information, NAICS and SIC codes, the history of the business, industry risk, business operational data, judgment and lien info, as well as a company’s payment history.

 The main business credit reporting agencies are Dun & Bradstreet, Experian, and Equifax.
 Each credit bureau has its own database of information acquired from either the company itself or public records, as well as credit reporting companies or collections agencies.
 Because all major business credit bureaus maintain separate databases, they have the potential to report different information.
 It is important to be aware of this and to review all three when monitoring your business credit.